ilyayakimets/rsschool-2019Q1-cv/cv.md

     - *Phone number: +375(29)271-05-07*
     - *Email: <ilyayakimtes@gmail.com>*
 + *Summary:*
     >*Beginner Improvement-Oriented software developer.
 I have been working as a 1C programmer for 7 months.
 Since childhood, I wanted to learn various interesting things, this allowed me to become a programmer.
 The desire to develop allowed me to occupy a good position in such a short time.
-I have always been interested in websites and ?foreign languages, so I wanted to try myself in this direction.*
+I have always been interested in websites and foreign languages, so I wanted to try myself in this direction.*
 + *Skills:*
     - 1C - *7 month of experience.*
     - HTML/CSS - *Basic knowledge.*